mysql/mysql-utilities/doc/intro/index.rst

 Now we must clone the original server and create a viable running instance.
 When you examine the **mysqlserverclone** utility code, you see that it calls another module located in the mysql.utilities.command sub folder.
 These modules are where all of the work done by the utilities take place.
-This allows you to create new combinations of the utilities by calling the actual operations directly.
+This enables you to create new combinations of the utilities by calling the actual operations directly.
 Let's do that now to clone the server.